 - THO 326

-Daniel Bessner (PhD, Duke University) is an Assistant Professor in the Henry M. Jackson School of International Studies at the University of Washington.
-He is currently on leave, spending the 2015-2016 academic year as a postdoctoral fellow in international security and U.S. foreign policy at Dartmouth College’s John Sloan Dickey Center for International Understanding.
+Daniel Bessner (PhD, Duke University) is an Associate Professor in the Henry M. Jackson School of International Studies at the University of Washington.
+He spent the 2015-2016 academic year as a postdoctoral fellow in international security and U.S. foreign policy at Dartmouth College’s John Sloan Dickey Center for International Understanding.
 In 2013-2014, he was a foreign policy, security studies, and diplomatic history postdoctoral fellow at Cornell University’s Mario Einaudi Center for International Studies.

 Daniel works on intellectual and cultural history, U.S. foreign relations, and the history of the human sciences.
 He is completing a book manuscript, provisionally entitled Democracy in Exile: Hans Speier and the Rise of the Defense Intellectual, which is under contract with the United States in the World series at Cornell University Press.
 The book examines the impact of German exiles from National Socialism on the culture, institutions, and foreign policies of the postwar United States.